 Increasing the Accuracy of Preload Measurement

-Although the procedures described in 12.212.3 above enable fastener preload to be controlled far more accurately than is possible by torque control or angle controlled tightening methods, generally the methods lead to preload scatter of greater than 5%.
+Although the procedures described in section 12.2 and 12.3 above enable fastener preload to be controlled far more accurately than is possible by torque control or angle controlled tightening methods, generally the methods lead to preload scatter of greater than 5%.
 Higher accuracy can be achieved by making two main modifications to the procedure.

 Increasing the repeatability of the coupling between the transducer and fastener head.
 This can be achieved by using transducers that can be screwed into a tapped recess in the head.
 By tightening the transducer to a predetermined torque, more consistent coupling is achieved.
-It should be noted, however, that the fasteners will need to be specially machined and the transducers may have to be specially made.
+It is important to note, that the fasteners need to be specially machined and the transducers have to be specially made.

 Using a direct method for deriving a set of calibration data, specific to the fasteners being used.
-As mentioned previously, the usual method of calibration involves measuring the fastener extension to calculate preload with the inherent inaccuracies mentioned in paragraph 12.4.2.
+As mentioned previously, the usual method of calibration involves measuring the fastener extension to calculate preload with the inherent inaccuracies mentioned in section 12.4.2.
 These inaccuracies can be eliminated by measuring the fastener load and extension relationship as follows:

 The fastener is passed through two small steel plates sandwiching a suitable load washer, the total thickness being equal to the thickness of the clamped parts of the real joint.